htruong/htruong.github.io/_posts/2018-04-16-bked-gui-as-tui.md

 category: vietnamese
 ---

 **Blurp**: _**Vietnamese Tech Wonders** is a series of blog posts about technological wonders made by Vietnamese people.
-This series will be written in English, and published on my blog as a special topic (by the red tag) and [maintained on my Github repository](https://github.com/htruong/vietnamese_tech_wonders/).
-I suspect that part of the reason that some people think that [the world don't know much about the Vietnamese people and its tech industry](https://huyenchip.com/vietnamese/) wasn't because the country lacks talents.
-I hope that it is because there has been not many people who were willing to document those stories internationally, partly due to being isolated until 1995.
-So I'm here to blog about amazing stories and hacks by Vietnamese engineers that you might find interesting as a programmer or a tech person, whether you're Vietnamese or otherwise.
+This series will be written in English, and published on my blog as a special topic (by the red tag).
+The stories here tell tales technological advances and hacks by Vietnamese engineers that you might find interesting as a programmer.
 If you have a story, please feel free to reach out to me, I am constantly looking for wonderful stories to tell._

 ---